 What is CATI Telephone Market Research?

-In quantitative market research, CATI stands for computer aided telephone interviewing and is used by most modern telephone survey research companies to run telephone surveys.
+In quantitative market research, CATI stands for computer-aided telephone interviewing and is used by most modern telephone survey research companies to run telephone surveys.

 Today CATI can be used in a telephone call centre or by telephone interviewers located at home and is used to help interviewers carry out both B2B and consumer telephone research.
-Essentially CATI is a software/computer based system that allows the interviewer to read from a computer screen in the same way as from a paper questionnaire.
+Essentially CATI is a software/computer-based system that allows the interviewer to read from a computer screen in the same way as from a paper questionnaire.
 However, it also allows respondents’ responses to be input directly on to a system which holds all responses for analysis later.

 CATI methodologies also remove the need for transferring data from paper to electronic formats for analysis – saving time and again reducing the opportunity for error.
-More information explaining computer assisted telephone interviewing is on Wikipedia.
+More information explaining computer-assisted telephone interviewing is on Wikipedia.

-Vision One have their own in-house CATI telephone market research unit which specialises exclusively in B2B and Consumer surveys.
+Vision One has their own in-house CATI telephone market research unit which specialises exclusively in B2B and Consumer surveys.
 If you would like to know more or are interested in joining our telephone unit please contact [email protected].